ChronosTeam/ChronosGL/class_glossary.md

 adds helpers which require access to HTML features like DOM tree (elements).

+## class OrbitCamera extends Camera
+Interactive Camera focused on a specific point.

+## class Keyboard
+HTML keyboard handling

+## class Mouse
+HTML mouse handling

 # Layer: Misc (uses Core Layer, Scene Layer, Shape Layer, Shader Layer, Animation Layer)
 The **misc layer** contains miscellaneous helpers

+## class RenderPhaseResizeAware extends RenderPhase
+A RenderPhase which automatically updates perspective and viewport when the window size is changed.
+This assumes that the canvas is always "full screen".